-A) Unrestricted State Foundation Revenue-Line #1.035
+A) Unrestricted State Foundation Revenue- Line #1.035

 The full release of the new Fair School Funding Plan formula occurred in March 2022 and was amended in HB583 passed in June 2022.
-Full calculations of the new formula were not available for nearly all of last fiscal year.
-We have projected FY23 funding based on the October #2 foundation settlement and funding factors.
+We have projected FY23 funding based on the April #1 2023 foundation settlement and adjustments from FY22.